alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-03.md

 ## Hints

+-  Find out where your pod is running

 -  Take note of your virutal machine's instanceID
--  All scaling should be done via AKS
+-  All scaling should be done via AKS (not at the scale set)

 ## Success Criteria